 Another company, the SolarDuckrecently launched a floating offshore energy harvesting system on a Dutch river.
 The project is very different from that of GE, and foresees a flat triangular platform covered with solar panels.

-Far from the equator, however, the conditions are very different.
-The gusts of wind reach insane levels, with which GE's concept could prove more profitable than floating PV platforms.
+Far from the equator, however, conditions are very different.
+The gusts of wind reach insane levels, with which the GE concept could prove more profitable than floating PV platforms.
 The secret?
-The wind turbine would be anchored to the sea floor by means of adjustable “tendons”.
+The wind turbine would be anchored to the sea floor by means of adjustable "tendons".
 The system would identify incoming wind and wave activity by adjusting the lengths of the tendons in real time, to give the giant platform a way to steer even the most turbulent waves.